Myogenic differentiation of human mesenchymal stromal cells

-In the cell-based tissue engineering of muscle tissues, autologous smooth muscle cells are often used as a cell source.
-However, such cells are often unavailable, as they cannot be generated from diseased organs or those with malignancies.
-Moreover, the removal of muscle tissue for generating autologous smooth muscle cells creates another muscle defect and can result in high morbidity.
+In the cell-based tissue engineering of muscle tissues, different types of autologous muscle cells are often used as a cell source.
+However, the removal of muscle tissue for generating creates another muscle defect and can result in high morbidity.
+Melanie and her team developed several methods to differentiate human adipose and bone marrow-derived MSCs into smooth muscle cells having contractile function both in vitro and via biomaterial-based bio-responsive drug delivery vehicles.

 Assoc.
 Prof. (PD) Melanie Hart, Ph.D.